 |Faster performance||Cannot host websites created with other CMS|

 Your website will perform at a completely new level thanks to WordPress hosting.
 Because the server solely hosts WordPress websites, it may be configured to support extensive server caching.
 This provides the fastest possible performance for your website.
 This SEO-enhanced speed optimization may help you rank higher on Google, which will make it simpler for more people to find you.
 When it comes to the website for your company, auto-updates are also offered by WordPress hosting to provide you one less thing to worry about while improving security.
-If your website goes down, WordPress hosting also provides automatic backups that can save your time and money.
+If your website goes down, WordPress hosting also provides automatic backups that can save you time and money.

-Now we take a look at some of the downturn of WordPress hosting.
+Now we take a look at some of the downturns of WordPress hosting.
 WordPress hosting is limited to just hosting websites created with the WordPress content management system, hence WordPress hosting cannot host websites created with any other CMS.

 WordPress hosting typically limits the total amount of disk space you can utilize due to server setup.
 There can be restrictions on how many websites you can host on your account.
 If you have a large-sized website, this can be a drawback.
 Because the server is optimized for the quickest loading speeds, WordPress hosting is similar to shared hosting in that it restricts server modification.